Patricia Gaztañaga: Biography

 In September 2008, Gaztañaga began hosting the Antena 3 live debating programme No es programa para viejo for Spain's youth and topics such as their education, housing, relationships with their friends and parents and their future in the Labour market were discussed.
 The programme was cancelled by Antena 3 the following month due to low ratings.
-In 2010, she presented the reality television programme Bodas Cruzadas on Cuatro which saw women be provided the opportunity to get married to their male partners.
+In 2010, she presented the reality television programme Bodas Cruzadas on Cuatro which saw women provided the opportunity to marry their male partners.
 In September of that year, Gaztañaga hosted the Antena 3 reality show El marco in which eight couples resided in a small space.
 The programme was cancelled ten days following the broadcast of its first episode.

 Due to the low ratings of the programmes she had presented, she returned to regional Basque television by rejoining ETB in 2012 and remaining at the broadcaster until 2015.
 Gaztañaga was the presenter of the short-lived afternoon weekday two-team competition Voy a mil in 2012.
 The following year, she presented Ongi Etorri that focused on Basque houses and the lifestyle of their owners and ¿Y ahora qué? in which convinced criminals recalled negative experiences.
 In May 2015, she began working as the broadcaster of the morning news magazine Como en casa en ningún sitio on ETB 2.
 In September 2015, she signed with RTVE to present the weekday reality entertainment show Cuestión de tiempo on La 1 in which contestants kept a special item in a box that was given to the person of their selection and the programme travelled to major Spanish settlements.
 Gaztañaga's role in the programme was to introduce the contestants to each other and the programme debuted on 8 February 2016.
 The programme was cancelled following the broadcast of nine episodes because of poor ratings.